 Take your diving to new heights and depths with the PADI Altitude and Ice Diving specialty courses!
 This is the ONLY course of it’s kind in Australia!
 If you are looking for a challenge or to do something that even few divers have done, THIS IS IT!!
-Not only will you be trained to dive under the ice, you will also do your altitude course on a piece of Australian history as we dive Old Jindabyne town in Lake Jindabyne!
-This is unique in itself as it is one of only a handful of towns in the world where you can dive and even rarer still given it is at altitude!
+Not only will you be trained to dive under the ice, you will also do your altitude course on a piece of Australian history as we search for Old Jindabyne town in Lake Jindabyne!
 This course is a prerequisite for anyone planning on diving in Antarctica or the Arctic.

 PADI Altitude Diver Course